 The Certificate program increases awareness of what is essential for providing effective LGBTQ leadership.
 Through the curriculum, LGBTQ Certificate students will:

-Tuition directly supports the Trans House Initiative at the University of Redlands Marin Regional Campus.
+Additionally, tuition from the Certificate program directly supports the Trans House Initiative at the University of Redlands Marin Campus.

 Address the individual’s experience– their socio-cultural contexts, biases, and causes/ effects of discrimination and oppression.
 Learn action-oriented, ethical and inclusive leadership skills for diverse communities that uncovers common roots and builds from and works with instead of solving for.